llefaucheur/GRAPH_INTERPRETER/README.md

 16. **Graph-Interpreter design objectives**: Low RAM footprint.
 Graph descriptor can be placed in Flash with a small portion in RAM.
     Use-cases go from small Cortex-M0 with 2kBytes RAM to SMP/AMP/coprocessor and mix of 32/64bits thanks to the concept of shared RAM and indexes to memory banks provided by the local processor abstraction layer.
+Each arc descriptors can address buffer sizes of up to 1GBytes.

 17. **Computing libraries** are provided under compilation options, to avoid replicating CMSIS-DSP in nodes with binary code deliveries,